-The best place to start is at a local outdoor shop; see our list of recommended shops in your area.
+The best place to start is at a local outdoor rental shop; see our full list of recommended shops in the area.
 The people at these stores can get you up and out with all the essential gear and tell you where to go.
-Check out BIC SUP's How to SUP for tips and tricks on choosing the right board, different strokes, and just getting started.
-Your next move is to find a good spot, get out and go for it.
+Check out spots along Lady Bird Lake to learn from local experts and convenient access points.
+Options like Epic SUP, Rowing Dock, Live Love Paddle, Austin Rowing Club and others offer affordable gear by the hour or by the day.

-Lady Bird Lake is the hub for all sorts of paddle sports, and its popularity among SUPers continues to grow right along with Austins population.
-Relatively calm waters, great views of the city, easy water entry, and its central location make it by far one of the best spots for paddlers.
+Lady Bird Lake is the hub for all sorts of paddle sports and, due to its proximity to downtown Austin, its popularity among paddle boarders continues to grow.
+Relatively calm waters, great views of the city, easy water entry and a central location make it one of the best spots for paddlers by far.

-According to the paddling expert at Austin Canoe and Kayak, Lady Bird Lake is certainly our favorite, offering the best in the middle of it all feeling when paddling.
+According to the paddling experts at Austin Canoe and Kayak, Lady Bird Lake is certainly a local favorite.
 It's a no-powerboats lake, so it offers the most protection when it comes to rough waters.

 Whether you buy your own board or rent from one of the docks, Lady Bird Lake is a great place to get your feet wet, especially for first-time SUPers.

-Formerly known as Aquarena Springs, the site for an old water theme park, Spring Lake in nearby San Marcos provides a truly unique paddling experience because it is literally one of the clearest bodies of water in Texas.
-And because of its environmental sensitivity, it's only open to the public through guided paddling tours by REI Austin (both SUP and kayaking are available).
+Formerly known as Aquarena Springs, the site for an old water theme park, Spring Lake in nearby San Marcos provides a truly unique paddling experience because it is one of the clearest bodies of water in Texas.
+And because of its environmental sensitivity, it's only open to the public through guided tours from The Meadows Center and REI Outdoor School (both SUP and kayaking are available).

-Another thing that makes Spring Lake so special is its history.
-In addition to its current protection as a research site for the Meadows Center for Water and the Environment and its recent past as a theme park, findings suggest that this lake has been a water playground for humans in the area for at least the past 12,000 years!
-So to say the least, a SUP tour of Spring Lake is definitely worth it.
+Spring Lake also has a special history.
+In addition to its current protection as a research site for the Meadows Center for Water and the Environment and its recent past as a theme park, findings suggest that this lake has been a water playground for humans in the area for at least the past 12,000 years.
+So, to say the least, a SUP tour of Spring Lake is definitely worth it.

-On the Lower Colorado River southeast of Austin, the section between the towns of Bastrop and Smithville is an excellent stretch for SUP.
+On the Lower Colorado River southeast of Austin, the section between the towns of Bastrop and Smithville is an excellent stretch for stand up paddle boarding.
 The river here is quiet and its natural state is preserved.
-The scenery is lush with Central Texas native trees and grasses, which harbor all sorts of wildlife, not to mention the abundant aquatic wildlife.
+The scenery is lush with native Central Texas trees and grasses, which harbor all sorts of wildlife, not to mention the abundant aquatic wildlife.
 You will often have this stretch all to yourself, so it's a great reward for a short drive outside of Austin proper.

 The Bastrop-to-Smithville paddling trail also offers more than one launch-to-exit option, so if you prefer a shorter paddle instead of making the entire section between the two towns, you can do that.
 Just check out the ramp locations on the paddling maps at each launch site.

-A lesser-known SUP route, the Narrows, lies in a slightly secluded section of Lake Travis.
-Located near the town of Spicewood, just west of town, the general area is popular with boaters and other water sports enthusiasts; but because this specific section is so narrow, literally, boat traffic is lighter than other parts of the lake.
-This keeps the water chop down to manageable levels for SUP.
+A lesser-known SUP route, the Narrows, lies in a secluded section of Lake Travis.
+Located just west of the town of Spicewood, the Lake Travis area is popular with boaters and other water sports enthusiasts.
+But because this specific section is so narrow (hence the name), boat traffic is lighter than on other parts of the lake.
+This keeps the water chop down to manageable levels for paddle boarders.

-There are more paddling routes around Austin that lend themselves well to SUP, especially now that our creek and river water levels are, for the moment, decent.
-But with relatively easy access, nearby amenities and overall scenery, the four above strike a nice effort-to-reward balance.
+There are even more paddling routes in and around Austin that are great for SUP, especially when creek and river water levels are decent.
+But with relatively easy access, nearby amenities and fantastic scenery, the four locations above are great options for all levels of paddle boarders.

-Austin Canoe and Kayak, 9705 Burnet Road #102, Atlanta (512) 719-4386 If you are looking to buy a paddleboard be sure to check out these guys.
+If you are looking to buy a paddle board be sure to check out these experts.
 They have a great selection of boards and can help find the one that's perfect for you.